 The goal of the Incubation Award is to support strategic investments that foster rapid innovation and advance our shared vision for a stronger, more dynamic, and more globally engaged school.
 The award will establish a centralized seed funding infrastructure through which a suite of philanthropic innovation funds may be administered.
 Although we expect the suite of funds to expand in the future, this year, Incubation Awards will be funded solely through the McLennan Family Fund.

 McLennan Family Fund

 Key priorities representing pressing global health challenges will be identified annually as the focus of the McLennan Incubation Awards.
-Proposals will be accepted from across disciplines and may relate to a broad range of research topics.
-Although applications in the selected priority areas will be given special consideration, any faculty member who has a novel approach or innovative idea that is in need of seed funding is welcome to apply.
-This year, the three focal areas are:
+Proposals will be accepted from across disciplines and may relate to a broad range of research topics in any of the School’s five frontier areas.

 Primary Harvard Chan School faculty whose research operation is based at the Harvard Chan School are eligible to apply.
 Co-investigators or team members may include individuals with any academic appointment.
-If you have any questions regarding your eligibility to apply for this award, please contact Heather Conrad at firstname.lastname@example.org or visit the Dean’s Fund FAQ page.
+If you have any questions regarding your eligibility to apply for this award, please contact Elizabeth Sylvester at email@example.com or visit the Dean’s Fund FAQ page.

 Proposals are to be submitted through the Harvard University Funding Portal (HUFP).
 If you are using the application portal for the first time, you must complete a short registration process (see below).
 Please note, you can search for awards without logging in but you must be registered and logged in with your Harvard Key to submit an application.
 There is an option to assign a proxy for proposal submission but your grant manager cannot use your Harvard Key to submit your application.
 Please see below for more information on registering for an account and assigning a proxy.